melodyshin/melodyshin.github.io/howto/howto_install_git_server.md

-# How to install git client

-Git server on centOS 7
+# How to install git server on centOS 7

 Assuming you already installed git.